jzp113/Monitoring/ico/readme.md

-Automated ICO tracking system for generating credit scores based on social media and exchange acitivity.
+Automated tracking system for generating credit scores for ICO's using social media and exchange acitivity.

 **TODO**